texjporg/babel-japanese/README.md

 Copyright (C) 2016-     by Japanese TeX Development Community

-This package is free software that can be redistributed and/or modified under the terms of the LaTeX Project Public License.
+This package is free software that can be redistributed and/or modified under the terms of the LaTeX Project Public License 1.3.

 ## Release Date